Dotagoodgogo/RandomDungeonGenerator/README.md

 However, after finishing the game, I was left wondering:
 *"How are these dungeons generated?"*

-During my one of my courses, my professor demonstrated how Excel could be used for game design.
+During one of my courses, my professor demonstrated how Excel could be used for game design.
 In a game called *Minotaur*, he visualized an entire map using Excel, representing different terrains with **numerical values**.

 👉 **[View the Sample](https://docs.google.com/spreadsheets/d/1Gni2NLv4U_fvIccR21YbUcfSlahaI2mznOcw0Enf8Ko/edit?gid=1892812712#gid=1892812712)**